BlockstreamResearch/bip-frost-dkg/README.md

 but also whether the DKG has succeeded at all.

-To understand the necessity of reaching agreement, consider the example of a DKG to establish 2-of-3 Bitcoin wallet, in which two participants are honest, but the third participant is malicious.
+To understand the necessity of reaching agreement, consider the example of a DKG to setup a 2-of-3 Bitcoin wallet, in which two participants are honest, but the third participant is malicious.
 The malicious participant sends invalid secret shares to the first honest participant, but valid shares to the second honest participant.
 While the first honest participant cannot finish the DKG,